Overview

 Let’s see another example, where the intent is to know if a variable hasn’t been declared or has the value undefined.

-Here I fill more confident to use:
+Here I feel more confident using:

 if(angular.isDefined(variable)) { }